Hawise, Countess of Aumale: Second marriage

-Her second husband was William de Forz (or in Latin de Fortibus) of Oleron.
+Hawise's second husband was William de Forz (or in Latin de Fortibus) of Oleron.
 He was a landless Poitevin knight and naval commander, but was one of the loyal commanders in the crusading fleet of King Richard I. Hawise protested against the match, which is said to have been forced on her by the king.
 The countess gave birth to a son and heir, also called William.
 Her second husband died in 1195 and Hawise became "her son's adviser and stalwart supporter."